Do you think North Korea's pursuit of nuclear weapons is rational? Why or why not?

 Cybersecurity raises interesting questions regarding just war.
 Do you think a cyberattack constitutes the use of force, and thus gives a state the right to respond in self-defense?
 Or are cyberattacks different than conventional attacks?
 What if they are not perpetrated by states?
 How should state leaders respond?

 An American decision maker charged with U.S.–Russian Federation policy requests policy memos from realists (an offensive realist and a defensive realist), a liberal, and a constructivist.
 How might their respective recommendations differ?

 Realists, liberals, and constructivists pose different "solutions" to the problems of war.
 Which of these approaches to you think is likely to be most effective?
 Why?

-What categories of war apply to the Yemen conflict?
+What type of war is the Yemen conflict?
 Explain your answer.

-Compare/contrast realist and liberal approaches to managing the Yemen conflict.
+Compare/contrast realist, liberal, and constructivist approaches to managing the Yemen conflict.